Thomas101S/Acute_angular_app/README.txt

-You will have to use http-server/apache and copy the server link into your browser.
+It is preferred to use http-server/apache and copy the server link into your browser.
 If not, follow instructions in code.

 npm: npm install http-server -g